 Safe Havens: ABCCM’s Code Purple Response

-- Veterans Restoration Quarters, ACTS building at 1401 Tunnel Rd.
-(Veteran men – 50 beds)
+ACTS building at 1401 Tunnel Rd.

-- Transformation Village at 30 Olin Haven Way (Women and children – 50 beds)
+(Women and children – 20 beds)

-Volunteers are needed at all three buildings:
+Volunteers are needed at all locations:

-- Cook Teams: shifts- 4-7pm and 6-8am.
+- Cook Teams: shifts- 4-7pm and 6-8am

 - Evening Activity volunteers: shifts 5-7pm and 7-9pm